week7VietEmanuellaJulienTrevor/REST_api/README.md

 https://rocketelevatorsstatus-restapi.azurewebsites.net/api/leads/open-leads

 ### Testing with Postman
 * Clicking on the button will send you to the postman collection.
-Insode Postman you can click on the button "Runner" which will execute a sequence, retrieving and changing the information before restoring for further tests.
-(Supplied in the codeboxx deliverable)
+Inside Postman you can click on the button "Runner" which will execute a sequence, retrieving and changing the information before restoring for further tests.
+(Supplied in the Codeboxx deliverable)

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/47f22848ca3c199cba2f)